When do I need an architect? (WHEN, not why)

 There are multiple ways.
 One way is to sketch your thoughts and ideas on a napkin, then contact us for a free consultation.
 If you need assistance with dreaming up ideas or getting a reality check, we can make recommendations that fit your timeframes and your budgets.
 Many of our clients start with our InVision Process, which will guide you through the early planning and conceptual design stated.
-With InVision, we take your vision and meld it with our expertise in current industry trends, to design a facility which will fit your brand, culture, employees, guests
+With InVision, we take your vision and meld it with our expertise in current industry trends, to design a facility which will fit your brand, culture, employees, guests and community.

 How long does it take to get a project approved through the city?

 City approval can take as little as a week or as long as 2-3 months.
 It all depends on the scope of the project, where it’s located in the city and the city’s process.
 If the property needs to be rezoned, or a conditional use permit or variance are required, these will need additional time.
 The moral is, start planning now because there are many unforeseen obstacles that can slow a project development down.

 Can you find me someone to build my project?

 Yes.
 We have a solid network of general contractors that we have worked with.
 We can recommend qualified general contractors that have completed similar building types to yours.
 A contractor having experience in your specific building type will be very beneficial to your project.
 If possible, a local and qualified general contractor should be used.

 How long will my project take?

 In today’s environment, projects are taking longer, due to the reduced workforce (e.g. architects, general contractors, subcontractors and building material suppliers).
 Long lead times for materials, such as structural steel can elongate the construction schedule.
 Property purchases, site surveys, soil borings and city processes can also add time to any project.
 There are standard time frames that we could give for tenant improvements, remodeling’s and new building construction, but to get a better idea of your custom project’s timing, we recommend setting up a consultation with HTG.